-Rick and I went to an adult coloring club at the library tonight.
+Rick and I went to an adult coloring club at a local library recently.
 Very informal, the librarian who ran the event was a young woman who supplied colored pencils and markers, along with a dozen or so coloring sheets to choose from.
-Mellow music set the mood, tables were arranged in a congenial semi-circle.
+Mellow music set the mood, and tables were arranged in a congenial semi-circle.
 The conversation was relaxed but sporadic as the 5 or 6 other women focused mainly on coloring.

 It was a nice break from our 12-hour days of working on websites and books and graphics and all the sundry little tasks that devour our days.
 I tend to get so involved in my work that it consumes me and I forget life’s simple pleasures.
 I put them off for “later” or “as soon as I’m done with _____.”
 And before I know it, the day is done.